The application process

 • recognise our support in all publicity material, annual reports and similar publications

-• complete an Accountability Report no later than six weeks after completing the project.
+• complete an Accountability Report after completing the project.
 This should outline how the funds were used and how the community benefited